datacraftp/dental_scraper/README.md

 The script uses the following modules:

-sqlite3 for working with a SQLite database. logging for logging error messages to a file. csv for working with CSV files. urllib.parse for URL encoding. json for working with JSON data. requests for sending HTTP requests to the Delta Dental API.
+- sqlite3 for working with a SQLite database.
+- logging for logging error messages to a file.
+- csv for working with CSV files.
+- urllib.parse for URL encoding.
+- json for working with JSON data.
+- requests for sending HTTP requests to the Delta Dental API.

 Required Modules

 The following modules need to be installed in your Python environment in order to run this script:

-sqlite3
-logging
-csv
-urllib
-json
-requests
+- requests

-You can install the modules using the following command:
+You can install the module using the following command:

-Copy code
-pip install sqlite3 logging csv urllib3 json requests How to use
+python -m pip install requests

+How to use:

-Download the script to your computer.
+-Download the script to your computer.
-Open the config.json file and change the target_city value to the name of the city you want to get data for.

 Run the script using the command: python scraper.py The script will fetch the data from the Delta Dental API, save it to a SQLite database and a CSV file, and print a message confirming that the data has been saved.